Silver Linings Playbook: Development

 Renee Witt, an executive at The Weinstein Company, convinced Harvey Weinstein to option the book by Matthew Quick on which the film is based, doing so before it was published.
-Sydney Pollack then began developing for David O. Russell to direct.
+Sydney Pollack began developing for David O. Russell to direct.
 Pollack told Russell that the film adaptation would be tricky because of the story's mixture of troubling emotion, humor, and romance.
-Russell estimates he rewrote the script twenty times over five years.
+Russell estimates that he rewrote the script twenty times over five years.
 Russell was drawn to the story because of the family relationships and the connection he felt to his own son, who has bipolar disorder and OCD.

 The film was shot in 33 days.
-A darker, more extreme version of the dance sequence was filmed and scenes with De Niro's character were shot in multiple versions, with the character harsher or warmer, as Russell worked with editor Jay Cassidy to set the balance they wanted.
+A darker, more extreme version of the dance sequence was filmed, and scenes with De Niro's character were shot in multiple versions, with the character harsher or warmer, as Russell worked with editor Jay Cassidy to set the balance they wanted.

-The locations are Upper Darby, Ridley Park, and Lansdowne communities just outside Philadelphia, Pennsylvania.
+The locations are Upper Darby, Ridley Park and Lansdowne communities just outside Philadelphia, Pennsylvania.
 Although not mentioned by name in the film, Ridley Park is credited at the end, and a police officer can be seen wearing the initials "RPPD" on his collar.

-The film takes place over the second half of the 2008 NFL football season, which saw the Philadelphia Eagles advance to the NFC Championship Game.
+The film takes place during the second half of the 2008 NFL football season, which saw the Philadelphia Eagles advance to the NFC Championship Game.
 Several games are mentioned, including the Eagles' victories over Seattle and San Francisco, their losses to two of their NFC East rivals Washington Redskins and the New York Giants (which was the game Pat was attending when the fight broke out), and their victory over Dallas in the regular season's final game.